Written by Jonathan Goodman and Erin Wuertz

 Charity Navigator is a nonprofit organization that uses a four-star rating system for nonprofit organizations to help individuals make informed decisions about which ones they want to donate money to (Finch 2014).
+Charity Navigator’s mission is to “make impactful philanthropy easier for all” the vision of Charity Navigator is “a world where philanthropy is inclusive, vibrant, and effective” (Charity Navigator1).
 The organization became a 501(c)3 public charity in 2012 after functioning for 11 years as a different type of nonprofit organization known as a “private foundation,” which means it will meet its own criteria to qualify for a rating for the first time in 2019 (Charity Navigator1).

 Star ratings are a simple metric to let Charity Navigator users know whether a charity is deemed “Excellent,” (4 stars) “Good,” (3 stars) “Needs Improvement,” (2 stars) or “Poor” (1 star).
 Charity Navigator uses the information from the websites and most recent 990s of qualifying charities to generate scores for their “Financial Health” and “Accountability & Transparency.”
 These two scores are averaged together for an overall score between 0 and 100 and a corresponding star rating.
 According to its website, Charity Navigator began in 2013 the process of incorporating a third score for “Results Reporting” into its rating system (Charity Navigator7).
 In order to receive a rating from Charity Navigator, a charity must be a U.S.-based organization of the type known as a 501(c)3 and must complete a tax return known as a 990 every year.
 It must also meet several other criteria related to the size of its annual revenue, how long it has been incorporated as a 501(c)3, how much “public support” it gets and the percentage of its expenses that go to fundraising and administration (Charity Navigator6).